Ken Light (photographer)

-Kenneth Baker, the San Francisco Chronicle's art critic, described his black-and-white imagery as placing his work in the lineage of Walker Evans, Dorothea Lange and Robert Frank.
+Kenneth Baker, the San Francisco Chronicles art critic, described his black-and-white imagery as placing his work in the lineage of Walker Evans, Dorothea Lange and Robert Frank.

 Early life

 Light was born in 1951 in the Bronx, New York City, in the United States of America.
 He would later move with his parents to East Meadow, on Long Island in New York.

 Career

 Light started shooting film photography when he was 18 years old while studying government and sociology at Ohio University (1969-1973).
 Having access to his father's camera, he documented important events such as Richard Nixon’s campaign in Ohio, the moratorium to end the Vietnam War in Washington DC and the Cambodia invasion protests on his campus.
 The photographs from this last event were the ones that caused his first break in journalism.
 Even though he was arrested that day because of his association with the "Underground Press", his film came back to his hands; he sent it to New York and it was published around the world.

 After he graduated in 1973, Light moved to California and he has been a freelance photographer focusing on social issues in America for more than 50 years (as of 2020).
 He has also been teaching photojournalism at the Graduate School of Journalism of the University of California Berkeley since 1983.
 He holds the post of Reva and David Logan Professor of PhotoJournalism at the U.C.
 Berkeley Graduate School of Journalism.
 He was the first photographer to become a Laventhol Visiting Professor at Columbia University Graduate School of Journalism and is a Guggenheim Fellow (2021).